ipfs/kubo/docs/config.md

 when the default limits (discussed in [libp2p resource management](./libp2p-resource-management.md)) are used.
 For example, increasing this value will increase the default limit for incoming connections.

+It is possible to inspect the runtime limits via `ipfs swarm resources --help`.

 Default: `[TOTAL_SYSTEM_MEMORY]/2`
 Type: `optionalBytes`